Complete Call-by-Value Calculi of Control Operators, I: The CCV -calculus

 2ex \kern5em $[k]\uplet LxM$.

 2ex

 We do not fix which bracketing is canonical for this pattern. \end{rema}

-1ex
+0ex

 The introduction of equality means that we work on equivalence classes of syntactic trees.
-There is no mathematical need to switch the positions of bodies and arguments of let-binding.
+There is no mathematical reason to reverse the order of the body and binding in let expressions.
 However, it would be unbearable to work with equivalences such as $[k]({\sf let}\ x=M\ {\sf in}\ L)\sim {\sf let}\ x=M\ {\sf in}\ [k]L$ throughout.
-Our syntax makes the equivalence look friendlier to humans as well as it simplifies verification of properties.
+Our syntax alleviates the burden to manipulate equivalence classes.
+It also simplifies the verification of properties.

-We do not need any more the let-flat rule mentioned at the beginning.
-It is an advantage brought by the addition of the equality axioms.
-Likewise we can dispense with a rule flipping the order of $\mu$ and let, that implicitly exists in the other systems.
+The let-flat rule mentioned above turns out to be one of the equality rules.
+A crucial point is that also the reverse of the let-flat is implicitly allowed by the equality.
+It is indispensable to assure the properties discussed in this paper.
+Likewise, we have a rule flipping the order of $\mu$ and let, which is not explicit in other systems.
 For example, the reader may challenge a non-trivial exercise to prove the corresponding equality $(\lambda x\mu k.\,J)M=\mu k.\,(\lambda x.\,J)M$ from the axioms in Tab.~10 of \cite[p.~246]{fck86}.

-3ex
+0ex

 \begin{defi} A term is a {\it value} if it is either a variable $x$ or a lambda abstraction $\lambda x.\,M$.
-Otherwise it is called a {\it non-value}.
+Otherwise, it is called a {\it non-value}.
 Letter $V$ is preferably used to denote values, often with no mention. \end{defi}